MicrosoftDocs/cpp-docs/docs/standard-library/algorithm-functions.md

 An input iterator that indicates the end of the range of elements to check for a condition.

 *`pred`*\
 A condition to test for.
-This is provided by a user-defined predicate function object.
+This test is provided by a user-defined predicate function object.
 The predicate defines the condition to be satisfied by the element being tested.
 A unary predicate takes a single argument and returns **`true`** or **`false`**.

 ### Return value